OctopusDeploy/docs/src/pages/docs/approvals/servicenow/index.md

 If you add a variable to your project named `Octopus.ServiceNow.ChangeRequest.Number`, then a CR will not be created, and instead, the supplied CR number will be used during the approval check.
 This variable can also be [scoped](/docs/projects/variables/#scoping-variables).

-This variable can be set under the `ServiceNow Change Request settings` section on the deployment creation page.
+From **2024.2** on this variable can be set under the `ServiceNow Change Request settings` section on the deployment creation page.
 Setting the CR number at the deployment level will override any predefined variable.

 ### Setting up environments for CR approval